Consolidate Qualifying Bills Into One Lower Monthly Payment

-Debt consolidation, also known as a "debt management plan" or DMP, is coordinated with the help of a debt counselor or credit counselor.
+Also known as a "debt management plan" or DMP, debt consolidation is coordinated with the help of a debt counselor or credit counselor.
 Debt consolidation typically can help consumers with high interest debts spread across multiple credit cards by combining or "consolidating" those debts into a single, more workable payment plan made to a credit counseling agency.

-The goal of a debt management plan, arranged through a certified credit counselor is for the counselors, working on behalf of consumers, to conduct brief interviews with consumers to get a good understanding of their existing debt load and the amount of money consumers can reasonably afford each month to pay down their debts on a predetermined schedule.
-Credit counselors then will typically contact creditors one by one and request that they accept proposals to extend the benefits of debt relief to consumers who are experiencing a financial hardship.
+The goal of a debt management plan is for the counselors, working on behalf of consumers, to conduct brief interviews with consumers to get a good understanding of their existing debt load and the amount of money consumers can reasonably afford each month to pay down their debts on a predetermined schedule.
+One by one, creditors are then contacted by credit counselors requesting that they accept proposals to extend the benefits of debt relief to consumers who are experiencing a financial hardship.
 These benefits may include lower interest rates, a waiving of late fees and penalties, and even monthly payments they are more affordable.

 The good news is, when consumers stop racking up new credit card charges and begin to pay down debts month after month on a set schedule, and at lower interest rates, the process of debt resolution and paying off the principal amount of debt becomes predictable – and even exciting for consumers who are used to spiraling debt being a sad fact of life!
-While debt management plans do not make debts magically go away, they can be very effective and save a substantial amount of money if followed faithfully.
-Overall, they are an honorable way for consumers to get out of debt on a predictable path and live up to their financial obligations as promised.
+Debt management plans can be very effective and save a substantial amount of money if followed faithfully.
+Although they do not make debts magically go away, they are an honorable way for consumers to get out of debt on a predictable path and live up to their financial obligations as promised.

 If you are considering debt consolidation or a debt management plan coordinated with the help of a credit or debt relief counselor, take a moment to find out how debt plans may be able to help you resolve debts faster.
 Get your free debt relief evaluation and savings estimate.

-For many consumers who are truly unable to meet their financial obligations or have very high balances on their credit cards, debt settlement or debt negotiation may be a reasonable debt relief alternative to bankruptcy, because it may allow them to settle debts with creditors.
-While the goal of debt consolidation or debt management is to payoff the full amount of multiple high interest debts, just at a lower interest rate and via one consolidated monthly payment; the goal of debt settlement is to negotiate with creditors in hopes that they will agree to accept a reduced amount compared to what was originally owed.
-For many consumers, debt settlement or debt negotiation can offer an honorable strategy to pay back a portion of the debts without declaring bankruptcy, and potentially save a substantial amount of money in the process.
+Debt resolution or debt negotiation may be a reasonable debt relief alternative to bankruptcy for many consumers who are truly unable to meet their financial obligations or have very high balances on their credit cards.
+While the goal of debt consolidation or debt management is to payoff the full amount of multiple high interest debts, just at a lower interest rate and via one consolidated monthly payment; the goal of debt resolution is to negotiate with creditors in hopes that they will agree to accept a reduced amount compared to what was originally owed.
+Debt resolution or debt negotiation can offer an honorable strategy for many consumers to pay back a portion of the debts without declaring bankruptcy, and potentially save a substantial amount of money in the process.

-Keep in mind, however, despite the opportunity to save a substantial amount of money with debt settlement, there can also be downsides to this form of debt relief: When you enroll in a debt settlement program, your credit score will typically be impacted negatively because when you settle your debts, it usually involves "falling behind" on your monthly credit card payments in order to redirect the funds to build up a settlement offer for a creditor.
+Although the opportunity to save a substantial amount of money with debt resolution, it's important to remember that there can also be drawbacks to this form of debt relief.
+It's common for your credit score to be impacted negatively because when you when you enroll in a debt resolution program and resolve your debts, it usually involves "falling behind" on your monthly credit card payments in order to redirect the funds to build up a resolution offer for a creditor.
 In addition, as you fall behind in making payments, creditors may threaten, or take, legal action as you are not living up to the terms of your credit card agreements.
-Finally, it is important to understand that while debt settlement has become increasingly popular because it can help consumers save a substantial amount of money, the money saved through debt settlement is subject to federal taxes.
+Finally, it is important to understand that while debt resolution has become increasingly popular because it can help consumers save a substantial amount of money, the money saved through debt resolution is subject to federal taxes.

 If you are struggling with credit cards and in need of debt relief, find out how structured debt relief plans could help you save money and resolve debts faster.
 Get your free debt relief evaluation and savings estimate.

-It's important to be aware that debt relief programs – whether debt consolidation coordinated by a credit counselor, or debt settlement using the services of a debt negotiator – are all designed to help consumers who are truly experiencing a financial hardship, not for those who are financially strong and able but simply elect to walk away from debts and ignore the terms of their original cardholder agreements.
-Just as the option of personal bankruptcy was overused by some consumers on multiple occasions until the "bankruptcy means test" and pre-bankruptcy credit counseling requirement was put into effect to end this practice – there are financially capable consumers who choose to exploit debt relief programs designed to provide a helping hand for individuals and families going through a financial hardship.
+It's important to be aware that debt relief programs are all designed to help consumers who are truly experiencing a financial hardship, whether you're seeking debt consolidation coordinated by a credit counselor, or debt resolution using the services of a debt negotiator.
+Debt relief programs are not for individuals who are financially fit and able but simply want to walk away from debts and ignore the terms of their original cardholder agreements.
+Just as the option of personal bankruptcy was overused by some consumers on multiple occasions until the "bankruptcy means test" was put into effect to end this practice – there are financially capable consumers who choose to take advantage of debt relief programs that are designed to provide a lifeline for individuals and families going through a financial hardship.